openbouquet/slate/source/index.html.md

 type | false | the type parameter allows you to filter the scope by specifying the type of Expression: `DIMENSION`, `COLUMN`, `METRIC`, `RELATION`, `FUNCTION` values | false | the value parameter allows you to filter the scope by specifying the return value of the Expression: `DATE`, `STRING`, `CONDITION`, `NUMERIC`, `AGGREGATE` value | false | the value parameter allows you to specify an Expression to be evaluated in the current scope.
 The /scope output will then be computed for the resulting scope of the Expression.
 If an Expression is a relation, the scope will be computed for the relation target domain.
-Remember that you can compose Expressions using the dot `.`operator to navigate through domains.
+Remember that you can compose Expressions using the dot `.`operator to navigate through domains. target | false | this optional parameter is a reference to another domain.
+If it is provided the scope is computed for a relation between the source and the target domain.

 ### Examples